 The off-gas from the process will be monitored prior to discharge.
-Off-gas samples will be continuously taken and the off-gas sample stream will be analyzed in the CEMS as required by the air permit.
+Off-gas samples will be continuously taken and the off-gas sample stream will be analyzed in the Continuous Emission Monitoring System (CEMS) as required by the air permit.
 The off-gas is then combined with the filtered air from the building ventilation HEPA filter system and the combined off-gas and ventilation air stream will be discharged through the stack.
 Radiological and NOx monitors will be provided on the stack.
-Based on documented performance of the THOR® process, the off-gas from the THOR® steam reforming process will be compliant with MACT standards and anticipated air permit limits.
+Based on documented performance of the THOR[®] process, the off-gas from the THOR[®] steam reforming process will be compliant with Maximum Achievable Control Technology (MACT) standards and State of Idaho air permit limits.